How to Clean a Wooden Cutting Board | F.N. Sharp

 How to Care for a Wooden Cutting Board

-Are Wooden Cutting Boards Sanitary?
+Fact vs. Fiction: Are Wooden Cutting Boards Sanitary?

 Raw boneless chicken breasts with seasoning on wooden cutting board

-The moral of the story?
-Not only are wooden cutting boards sanitary, they are far safer to use than plastic cutting boards (and are much easier on your knives).
-And, as if that weren’t enough of a reason to only buy wooden cutting boards from now on, when taken care of properly, a wooden cutting board can actually last for 10, 15 or even more years.
-Plastic boards last a year or two typically.
+As if that weren’t reason enough to only buy wooden boards from now on, when taken care of properly, they can actually last for up to 10, 15 or even more years.
+Plastic cutting boards, on the other hand, typically only last a year or two.

 With this in mind, let’s look at the proper ways to clean and care for your wooden cutting board.